athieriot/JTaches/README.md

     - "makePath", indicate to create or not the copy path if not exists (optional, default true)
     - "excludes", list of exclusion patterns separated by a ';' (optional)

++ **com.github.athieriot.jtaches.taches.LessCompilerTache** : Compile a Less file to Css in the specified location.
+Using: [lesscss-java](https://github.com/marceloverdijk/lesscss-java)
+    - "path", the directory to watch
+    - "compileTo", where to compile the files
+    - "makePath", indicate to create or not the copy path if not exists (optional, default true)
+    - "excludes", list of exclusion patterns separated by a ';' (optional)

 + **com.github.athieriot.jtaches.taches.ScriptTache** : Execute a command on file event
     - "path", the directory to watch
     - "script", the script to execute (Patterns ```<path>```, ```<filename>```, ```<shortname>```, ```<ext>``` and ```<event>``` while be replaced by real values)